Thomas George Montgomerie

-Lieutenant-Colonel Thomas George Montgomerie FRS (1830–1878) was a British surveyor who participated in the Great Trigonometric Survey of India as a lieutenant in the 1850s.
+Lieutenant-Colonel Thomas George Montgomerie FRS (1830 – 1878) was a British army officer and surveyor who participated in the Great Trigonometrical Survey of British India as a lieutenant in the 1850s.
 He was the person to label K2, the second highest mountain in the world, the K standing for Karakoram.

 Despite being often denied close range access, the 19th-century survey work carried out by Montgomerie and the survey of India has been shown to be accurate.
 The elevations of major summits which they calculated are very close to the elevations which are accepted today.

-He was subsequently involved in attempts to extend the survey of India into Tibet.
-Tibet was not part of the British Empire and was closed to foreigners, so he employed and trained Indians, who entered Tibet disguised as travelling Tibetans, and became known as pundits.
+Following the Kabuli Abdul Mejid's successful mission from Peshawar to Kokand in 1860, part of this accuracy was due to Montgomerie's increased use of native Indian pundits to undertake thorough observations in areas otherwise inaccessible to the British such as Tibet.
+Montgomerie oversaw the Indian pundits' training, which allowed some of them to disguise themselves as Tibetans and to use various hidden devices to undertake surveying and observations of latitude, longitude, and elevation while in the country.

 In 1867 Major Montgomerie was assigned to Peshawar where he was tasked with recruiting native agents to explore Central Asia.
 Montgomerie recruited a number of individuals to survey Chitral and Badakhshan, including Hyder Shah, who in 1870 travelled through the princely states of Swat and Dir and Badakhshan.